 - Cross-Border Cooperation programmes between Member States and partner countries taking place along their shared part of the external border of the EU (including Russia).

 The Regulation setting up the ENI elaborates on the way it will work and the priority areas.
 Detailed information about each programme can be found in Annex II of the Regulation.
 More types of support and other programmes are available to the Neighbourhood.
-More information including a glossary can be found in the EU Neighbourhood Info Centre’s handbook: EU Funding for the Neighbourhood and Russia.

 - Boosting small businesses;